HuddleEng/PhantomCSS/README.md

 css.init({
 	libraryRoot: './modules/PhantomCSS',
 	screenshotRoot: './screenshots',
-	failedComparisonsRoot: './failures', // If this is not defined failure images can still be found alongside the original and new images
+	failedComparisonsRoot: './failures' // If this is not defined failure images can still be found alongside the original and new images
-	testRunnerUrl: 'http://my.blank.page.html', //  needs to be a 'http' domain for the HTML5 magic to work });
+});

 css.screenshot("#CSS .selector"/*, delay: 500, selector: '.elements-to-be-hidden', filename: 'my_webapp_feature'*/);